HopekellDev/LaravelWHMCS/README.md

 [![Laravel](https://img.shields.io/badge/Laravel-10.x-orange.svg?style=flat-square)](https://laravel.com)
 [![Scrutinizer Code Quality](https://img.shields.io/scrutinizer/quality/g/HopekellDev/laravelwhmcs/master.svg?style=flat-square)](https://scrutinizer-ci.com/g/HopekellDev/laravelwhmcs/)

-A Laravel package for integrating with the WHMCS API.
+A Laravel package for integrating with the WHMCS API in Laravel 10.
+This package has been tested in laravel 10 and it's compatible with it, It has not been tested with the current version of laravel.
+We will be working on improving it.
+You can are free to contribute to the project.

 ## Installation